greg-raven/Uncommon-Sense/_drafts/staging.md

 [E]very Man has a Property in his own Person.
 This no Body has any Right to but himself.
 The Labour of his Body, and the Work of his Hands, we may say, are properly his.
 The great and chief end therefore, of Mens uniting into Commonwealths, and putting themselves under Government, is the Preservation of their Property.
 John Locke

-[I]t being reasonable and just, I should have a right to destroy that which threatens me with destruction: for by the fundamental law of nature, man being to be preserved as much as possible, when all cannot be preserved, the safety of the innocent is to be preferred: and one may destroy a man who makes war upon him, or has discovered an enmity to his being, for the same reason that he may kill a Wolf or a lion ...
-John Locke

-[Individuals] have a right to defend themselves and recover by force what by unlawful force is taken from them.
+Individuals have a right to defend themselves and recover by force what by unlawful force is taken from them.
 John Locke

 All men by nature are equal in that equal right that every man hath to his natural freedom, without being subjected to the will or authority of any other man; being all equal and independent, no one ought to harm another in his life, health, liberty or possessions.
 John Locke